hyperledger-labs/blockchain-explorer/README.md

     }
     ```

-* If the Hyperledger Explorer was used previously in your browser be sure to clear the cache before relaunching
+* If the Hyperledger Explorer was used previously in your browser, be sure to clear the cache before relaunching

 * `./syncstart.sh`
   * It will have the sync node up